SukramJ/custom_homematic/README.md

 ### `homematicip_local.set_schedule_simple_profile`

-__Disclaimer: To much writing to the device could kill your device's storage.__
+__Disclaimer: Too much writing to the device could kill your device's storage.__

 Sends the schedule of a climate profile to a device.
 This is a simplified version of `homematicip_local.set_schedule_profile`

 ### `homematicip_local.set_schedule_simple_profile_weekday`

-__Disclaimer: To much writing to the device could kill your device's storage.__
+__Disclaimer: Too much writing to the device could kill your device's storage.__

 Sends the schedule of a climate profile for a certain weekday to a device.
 This is a simplified version of `homematicip_local.set_schedule_profile_weekday`